nodejs/diagnostics/docs/AsyncWrap/README.md

 AsyncWrap is two things.
 One is a
 [class abstraction](https://github.com/nodejs/node/blob/master/src/async-wrap.h)
-there provides node internal facilities for handling async things, such as calling a callback.
+that provides an internal mechanism for handling asynchronous tasks, such as calling a callback.
-The other part is a an API for setting up hooks, that allow one to get structural tracing information about the life of handle objects.
+The other part is an API for setting up hooks and allows one to get structural tracing information about the life of handle objects.
 In the context of tracing the latter is usually what is meant.

-_The reasoning for the current naming confusion, is that the API part implements the hooks through the AsyncWrap class.
-But there is nothing inherently correct in doing that, for example if v8 provided those facilities the AsyncWrap class would not need be involved in the AsyncWrap API._
+_The reasoning for the current naming confusion is that the API part implements the hooks through the AsyncWrap class, but this is not inherently necessary.
+For example if v8 provided those facilities the AsyncWrap class would not need be involved in the AsyncWrap API._

 For the remaining description the API part is what is meant by AsyncWrap.

-## Handle objects
+## Handle Objects

-AsyncWrap emits events (hooks) that informs the consumer about the life of all handle objects in node.
+AsyncWrap emits events (hooks) that inform the consumer about the life of all handle objects in node.
 Thus in order to understand AsyncWrap one must first understand handle objects.

-The API that node exposes is mostly defined in JavaScript files.
+Node's core API is mostly defined in JavaScript.
 However ECMAScript does not define any API for creating a TCP socket, reading a file etc..
 That logic is implemented in C++ using libuv and the v8 API.
 The JavaScript in node core interacts with this C++ layer using the handle objects.

 For example in `net.connect(port, address)` that creates a TCP connection, two handle objects (`TCPConnectWrap` and `TCP`) are created: